rayen1-git/Customer-Churn-Prediction./README.md

-# Telecom Customer Churn Prediction 📊🧠
+# Customer Churn Prediction 📊🧠

 This project focuses on predicting customer attrition (Churn) for a telecommunications company using Machine Learning.
 The goal is to identify high-risk customers proactively so the business can take retention actions.